anGie44/terraform-provider-animal-rescue/README.md

-Terraform Provider Scaffolding
+Terraform Provider AnimalRescue
 ==================

 This repository is a *template* for a [Terraform](https://www.terraform.io) provider.
 It is intended as a starting point for creating Terraform providers, containing:

- - A resource, and a data source (`animal-rescue/`),
+ - A resource, and a data source (`animalrescue/`),
  - Documentation (`website/`),
  - Recommended build system (`GNUMakefile`, `.travis.yml`, `scripts/`),
  - Miscellanious meta files.